keboola/connection-docs/manipulation/transformations/sandbox/index.md

 **Important:** The backend of the sandbox does not have to match the backend of the original data.
 For example, you can load data from Snowflake into a Redshift sandbox.

+Also, your sandbox might be deleted after 7 days of inactivity; make sure not to use it as a permanent data storage!

 ## Loading Data

 Data can be loaded into your sandbox in two different ways:

-- Plain loading -- Copying any tables from Storage into a Sandbox database.
+- Plain loading --- Copying any tables from Storage into a Sandbox database.
-- Transformation loading -- Loading specifically tailored for transformation development.
+- Transformation loading --- Loading specifically tailored for transformation development.
-Select a transformation and all relevant tables based on transformation input mapping are automatically loaded.
+Select a transformation and all relevant tables based on the transformation input mapping are automatically loaded.

 If you, while developing your transformation, need to add data to the tables already specified in the input mapping, the two ways can be combined.
 However, in that case, perform the plain load *after* the transformation load,